bestbit7/portfolio/_posts/2019-06-02-IntrotoPython1.md

 empty list of points allIn((0,0), (5,5), []) should return False

 Use the same assumptions as above about the placement of the points and how rectangle is defined.
 Make sure that your function returns False for empty list of points (no values).

-Test your function with at least 3 different sets of data points.

     def allIn(firstCorner=(0,0), secondCorner=(0,0), pointList=[]):